-Every beer drinking country has its traditions when it comes to drinking beer and snacking, whether it’s the salty bar snacks that go with beer that are given to you for free to increase your consumption or the mangoones you buy, it’s important to get it right.
-Pairing your beer and the best beer snacks ensures that you get the best experience when you’re travelling.
+Every beer-drinking country has its traditions when it comes to drinking beer and snacking, whether it’s the salty bar snacks that go with a beer that is given to you for free to increase your consumption or the more beers you buy, it’s important to get it right.
+Pairing your beer and the best beer snacks ensures that you get the best experience when you’re traveling.
 We’ve collaborated with some great travel writers and beer drinkers to bring you a collection of the best snacks with beer and bar snacks around the world.

-We asked all our contributors to tell us about one of their favourite beer snacks from around the world and what specific beer to drink with them.
-That’s because beer snacks pairing is important to ensure you get the most from both your beer and your drinking snacks.
-Read on, and then tell us what your favourite snack to have with beer is.
+We asked all our contributors to tell us about one of their favorite beer snacks from around the world and what specific beer to drink with them.
+That’s because beer snack pairing is important to ensure you get the most from both your beer and your drinking snacks.
+Read on, and then tell us what your favorite snack to have with beer is.
 If we’ve missed any, then drop us a line and let us know what else we should include!